 You open you shop by creating an Order Cycle.
 When you make an order cycle you select when you shop is open (from and until), which products will go into the shop, and any fees that you'll apply.

 Why Order Cycles?
 Some hubs may wish to have an online store which is perpetually open, and to fulfill orders on a one by one basis, as they are received.
-However, many hubs operate on a periodic ordering system, which allows them to process orders in bulk, making their packing and distribution activities more efficient.
-Let’s use an example to illustrate a common periodic ordering cycle structure.
+However, many hubs operate on a periodic ordering system, which allows them to process orders in bulk, making their production, packing and distribution activities more efficient (and reducing associated overhead costs).

 You can create an order cycle, and view previous order cycles by clicking on Manage Order Cycles on your dashboard.